taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 });
 ```

-NOTE: This function runs asynchronously, as it waits for the updated properties to load from Taplytics' servers before returning the running experiments. **Use only after startTaplytics has been called**
+NOTE: This function runs asynchronously, as it waits for the updated properties to load from Taplytics' servers before returning the running experiments.

 If you want to see when the experiments have been loaded by Taplytics, you can add a `TaplyticsExperimentLoadedListener` to your `startTaplytics` call.
 For example